Sharpz7-Archives/batch-image-processor/README.md

 Batch Image Processor
 ============================================

-Convert your PNG images into
+Convert your PNG images into smaller, jpegs for use online

 Installation
 ===========